kinbiko/mentoring/students/perrymant/22-mongo.md

 ##### Useful to know:

 - The default port is 27017.
-- `ObjectID`: every document created in MongoDB will have an `ObjectID`, which looks like `_id: <5bb7...>` where the 12-byte hexadecimal number represents a 4-byte value representing the seconds since the Unix epoch, a 5-byte random value, and a 3-byte counter, starting with a random value.
+- `ObjectId`: every document created in MongoDB will have an `ObjectId`, which looks like `_id: <5bb7...>` where the 12-byte hexadecimal number represents a 4-byte value representing the seconds since the Unix epoch, a 5-byte random value, and a 3-byte counter, starting with a random value.
 These are used to uniquely identify all objects in MongoID and acts as a primary key.
 - Example databases available at: https://github.com/ozlerhakan/mongodb-json-files
 - `MongoDB Compass` is an example of a GUI.